UK-IPOP/drug-extraction/README.md

 ## Usage

+In order to successfully run the benchmarks or tests you need to make the script you are going to run executable.
+This can be accomplished by simply running: `chmod u+x <script-name>`.
+For example: `chmod u+x scripts/run-tests.sh`.
+Then you can simply execute the script `./scripts/run-tests.sh`.

 ### Benchmarks

-In order to successfully run the benchmarks

 To actually run the benchmarks first decide if you want the results logged to file or simply output to the terminal.
 Then use the corresponding script (either `run-` or `save-`).